dreamcatcher-tech/network/Inbox/2025-09-20 1307 deno process manager.md

 handle things like fs manipulation, removals, etc so that the fs can be in a guaranteed state.

 can use some schema to just lay out or declare how we need the fs to be.

+be able to mock or inject the procman for easy confirmation that it was called with the right args, and be able to replay out different responses.

+this could be used for api calls as well, helping store on tape what the requests and responses were.